nsomar/facebook_messenger/README.md

 To get the `facebook_page_token` and `challenge_verification_token` follow the instructions [here ](https://developers.facebook.com/docs/messenger-platform/quickstart)

-For the webhook endpoint use `http://your-app-url/webhook`
+For the webhook endpoint use `http://your-app-url/messenger/webhook`

+### With Pheonix
+If you use phoenix framework in your project, then you need the phoenix version of `facebook_messenger` this can be found at `phoenix_facebook_messenger` [found here](https://github.com/oarrabi/phoenix_facebook_messenger).

 ## Sample
 A sample facebook chat echo bot can be found [here](https://github.com/oarrabi/elixir-echo-bot).

 ## Future Improvements

-- [ ] Better tests
 - [ ] Handle other types of facebook messages
 - [ ] Support sending facebook structure messages
 - [ ] Handle facebook postback messages